 Hyperbolic Geometry Exploration

-NonEuclid is a Java program, written by Joel Castellanos, for doing geometry in hyperbolic space.
+NonEuclid is a web applet, written by Joel Castellanos, for doing geometry in hyperbolic space.
 Go to the NonEuclid page and run the applet.
-It should display a large black circle - that's the Poincaré disk.
+It should display a large white circle - that's the Poincaré disk.

 The program opens with a sample drawing.
-To clear the disk, choose "New" under the File menu.
-This will leave you in "Draw Line Segment" mode, as shown in the upper left corner.
+To clear the disk, choose "Clear All" under the orange "Measure/Modify" menu.
+Select "Draw Line Segment" from the blue "construction" menu.
 Draw some line segments.

 - What do lines that go through the center of the disk look like?

 Clear your drawing, and draw a triangle.
-On the Edit menu, choose "Move Point".
+On the modify menu, choose "Move Point".
 Now you can drag the corners of your triangle and see how it changes.

 Move your triangle around to get a feel for the lengths of its sides and the sum of its angles.